mhvwerts/ddm-toolkit/README.rst

 -----------
 Basic usage
 -----------
-We encourage following a step-by-step approach to the generation and processing of DDM data: each step is carried out by a short custom-written Python script that uses the functionality from the ``ddm_toolkit`` module.
+We present here a step-by-step approach to the generation and processing of DDM data: each step is carried out by a short custom-written Python script that uses the functionality from the ``ddm_toolkit`` module, and is called from the command-line interface (CLI).
 The result of each step is written to a data file, which is then passed to the script that carries out the next step.
 Since some of the steps take quite some processing time, the step-by-step approach avoids that you need to wait long minutes each time you run your script after having made only minor changes.

+In addition to the CLI workflow, we are now actively developing Jupyter Notebooks that directly use the functions from the ``ddm_toolkit`` module (*i.e.* the ``ddm_toolkit`` does the heavy lifting, the Notebooks controls the analysis and display the results).
+Jupyter Notebooks allow for more interactivity, and enable direct documentation of the analyses carried out.
+Here, in this ``README`` we focus on the basic CLI workflow.

-In order to get an idea of the work flow, you may run a sequence which first generates a simulated video stack of 2D Brownian motion.
+In order to get an idea of this CLI workflow, you may run a sequence which first generates a simulated video stack of 2D Brownian motion.
 This synthetic video is subsequently processed by the DDM algorithm, and analyzed in terms of the standard Brownian model.

 You will need to use a command prompt in your favorite Python 3 environment (we recommend Anaconda Python `distribution`_ , and then tuning Conda to the `conda-forge`_ channel).